Loading...

 Nelishia Pillay

-University of Pretoria | webpage
+University of Pretoria, South Africa | webpage

 Nelishia Pillay is a Professor at the University of Pretoria, South Africa.
 She holds the Multichoice Joint-Chair in Machine Learning and SARChI Chair in Artificial Intelligence for Sustainable Development.
 Her research areas include hyper-heuristics, automated design of machine learning and search techniques, evolutionary transfer learning, combinatorial optimization, genetic programming, genetic algorithms and deep learning for and more generally machine learning and optimization for sustainable development.
 These are the focus areas of the NICOG (Nature-Inspired Computing Optimization) research group which she has established.